LiberTEM/LiberTEM-live/docs/source/detectors/dectris.rst

 ...........

-In active mode, the acquisition is controlled actively from the same Python script or notebook that also controls the reconstruction with LiberTEM-live.
+In active mode, the acquisition is controlled actively from the same Python script or notebook that also controls the processing with LiberTEM-live.
 That means it will set detector settings, arm the detector and has the possibility to integrate with microscope APIs to trigger the scan.